 We chose this example as it demonstrates the versatility and power of our method because it is difficult to estimate the density $f(x,y)$ with the usual estimators.
-First, it is very difficult to approximate the copula \eqref{eq: example copula} using either mixtures of Archimedean copulas or mixtures of elliptical copulas because it is neither radially symmetric nor exchangeable.
-See Sections~\ref{S: mixtures of archimedean copulas} and \ref{S: mixtures of elliptical copulas}.
+First, it is very difficult to approximate the copula \eqref{eq: example copula} using either mixtures of Archimedean copulas or mixtures of elliptical copulas because it is neither radially symmetric nor exchangeable (see Sections~\ref{S: mixtures of archimedean copulas} and \ref{S: mixtures of elliptical copulas}).
 This can also be checked directly from Figure~\ref{fig: example}, which shows a draw of 1000 points from the copula~\eqref{eq: example copula}.
 Second, it is difficult to approximate the joint distribution of $X$ and $Y$ directly using mixtures of bivariate normals as we chose the marginal distributions so that a mixture of bivariate normal densities would require up to 36 components; see Figure~\ref{fig: example} for a plot of $n = 1000$ points from $f(x,y)$.
-Using the copula of a mixture approach, a six-component mixture of normals is enough to approximate each margin and as we show empirically a three-component mixture of normals is sufficient to approximate the copula.
-See Table~\ref{tab: marg lik estimates} for marginal likelihood estimates for 2 to 5 components for the copula of a mixture and figure~\ref{fig: example} for an MCMC draw from the copula of a mixture.
+Using our approach, a six-component mixture of normals is enough to approximate each margin and, as we show empirically, a three-component mixture of normals is sufficient to approximate the copula.
+See Table~\ref{tab: marg lik estimates} for marginal likelihood estimates for 2 to 5 components for the mixture in our approach and figure~\ref{fig: example} for an MCMC draw from that mixture.

 We carried out the above analysis as follows. \begin{enumerate} \item Draw a random sample $(x_i, y_i)$ for $i = 1, \ldots, n=1000$, from the above model.
 Appendix~\ref{app: drawing from example copula} shows how to draw from the copula~\eqref{eq: example copula}.